Who can take nitrofurantoin

-Do not take nitrofurantoin while breastfeeding if your baby has a rare condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+Do not take nitrofurantoin while breastfeeding if your baby has:

-There are some medicines that don't mix well with nitrofurantoin.
+There are some medicines that do not mix well with nitrofurantoin.

-Tell your doctor if you're taking these medicines before you start nitrofurantoin treatment:
+Tell your doctor if you're taking any of these medicines before you start taking nitrofurantoin:

 - indigestion remedies known as antacids, particularly those that contain magnesium